MichaelFedora/tiny-disk-host/README.md

 A tiny software to host a multi-user disk storage unit.

-**Warning**: There is no encryption here, and therefore no privacy to from the host.
+**Warning**: There is no encryption here, and therefore no privacy from the host.
 Applications must encrypt the files if they so desire.

 ### Config